 As for the soft skills, here is the list of the most important ones to acquire and develop:

-Functional managers should have excellent communication skills, including verbal and written ones.
-These skills will be useful for exchanging, receiving, processing, and sharing information with colleagues and clients.
+• Communication: Functional managers should have excellent communication skills, including both verbal and written ones.
+These skills are essential for exchanging, receiving, processing, and sharing information with colleagues and clients, and for effectively managing the day to day operations within their functional area.

-As a functional manager, an expert should know how to manage and resolve conflicts.
+• Conflict management: As a functional manager, an expert should know how to manage and resolve conflicts.
 By conflicts, we mean not only direct situations where disagreement occurs.
-Conflicts of interest, challenges in task and role distribution, indirect or intergroup conflicts, etc. also fall into this category.
+Conflicts of interest, challenges in task and role distribution, indirect or intergroup conflicts, etc., also fall into this category.

 When Do You Need to Hire a Functional Manager?

 You should hire a functional manager if you have a big software development project where many teams are involved.
 You may have one project manager responsible for your project as a whole.
-However, each separate team will need guidance and a niche-oriented person who would facilitate their job.
+However, each separate team will need guidance and a niche-oriented person who would facilitate their job and oversee their day to day operations.
 Let’s discuss the example.

 Suppose that you have a software development project involving a UI/UX design team, a software engineering team, a team of QA engineers and testers, and a team of content specialists.
 A project manager can assign tasks, control the project’s progress, manage challenges and risks, and more.
 However, they would lack understanding of the functional aspects each team works with.